Doghouse-Mike/my-notes/content/Mostly How I Built This Site.md

 ### So, Quartz

 Quartz had come up a bunch in my exploration around this.
-Hugo too (and I'd heard of it from Brett Terpstra too, not sure if he's still using it to handle his [excellent site](https://brettterpstra.com), but Quartz seemed less hassle, and had also been made with Obsidian in mind, so Quartz won out, and is (or has?) allowed for these words to be beamed across the internet
+Hugo too (and I'd also heard of it from Brett Terpstra, not sure if he's still using it to handle his [excellent site](https://brettterpstra.com)) but Quartz seemed less hassle, and had also been made with Obsidian in mind, so Quartz won out, and is (or has?) allowed for these words to be beamed across the internet.

 *Mostly* followed [Nicole van der Hoeven's guide](https://notes.nicolevanderhoeven.com/How+to+publish+Obsidian+notes+with+Quartz+on+GitHub+Pages), and their [accompanying video](https://www.youtube.com/watch?v=6s6DT1yN4dw) was handy too.
 I shall attempt to rip out only the bits of Nicole's guide that got me stuck for a moment, or I otherwise diverged from the path laid out there.
 I'd suggest having this open alongside Nicole's guide for easy cross-referencing, I'm not going to duplicate all of her work in this doc.